-ASU experts say raising the age of eligibility and other reforms will put Medicare on solid footingApril 25th, 2013 in Health /
+ASU experts say raising the age of eligibility and other reforms will put Medicare on solid footingApril 25, 2013 in Medicine & Health / Health

 Raising the age of eligibility and reforming some Medicare practices can go a long way to making it sustainable, according to three Arizona State University healthcare policy experts.

 "Given our demographics and the rapidly increasing costs of medical care, Medicare as we know it, is unsustainable.
 We are now eating away at our children's and grandchildren's futures," said Dr. Denis Cortese, MD, director of ASU's Healthcare Delivery and Policy Program.
 "The time to fix Medicare is now."